North China Craton: Other Models (Zhai's 7 Blocks Model, Faure and Trap 3 Blocks Model, Santosh Double Subduction Model)

 Santosh proposed a model to explain the rapid pace of amalgamation of the continental blocks, thus providing a better picture of the mechanisms of cratonization of the North China Craton.
 For the time frame of the deformational events, he generally agreed with Zhao's model based on metamorphic data.
-He provided a new insight to explain the subduction direction of the plates during amalgamation, where the 2.5 Ga craton amalgamation model suggested westward subduction, and the 1.85Ga craton amalgamation model suggested eastern subduction.
+He provided a new insight to explain the subduction direction of the plates during amalgamation, where the 2.5 Ga craton amalgamation model suggested westward subduction, and the 1.85 Ga craton amalgamation model suggested eastern subduction.
 He did an extensive seismic mapping over the craton, making use of P-waves and S-waves.
 He discovered traces of a subducted plate in the mantle, which indicated the possible direction of subduction of the ancient plate.
 He finds that the Yinshan block (part of the Western Block) and the Yanliao block (part of the Eastern Block) subducted towards the centre around the Ordos Block (part of the Western Block)., in which the Yinshan block subducted eastward towards the Yanliao block.
 The Yinshan block further subducted to the south to the Ordos block.
 The Ordos Block was therefore experiencing double subduction, facilitating the amalgamation of different blocks of the craton and its interactions with the Columbia Supercontinent.